How to Delete All Tweets from Twitter

 - Click the drop-down menu beneath Age of tweets to delete.

 - Select All my tweets.

 - Under Only tweets containing the word/phrase, input the specific word or phrase.

 - Confirm that you have read the TweetDelete terms, then Select Delete my tweets.

 How to Delete All Your Tweets Quickly

-You can use both of the abovementioned tools to delete every single tweet or retweet that you have ever made.
+You can use both of the above-mentioned tools to delete every tweet or retweet that you have ever posted.
 However, this is best done using TweetDelete.
 It allows you to get rid of your tweets in less than a minute.

 Yes, it is as quick and as simple as that.

 How to Delete All Tweets from an iOS Device

 Yes, deleting tweets from a desktop computer is definitely the most straightforward way to do it.
 However, if you need to do it using an iPhone, you will have to use an app such as Tweeticide.
 There are, of course, other options, but if you want an app that will simply delete all of your tweets from the palm of your hand, use Tweeticide.